Hugh Jackman: Other interests

 In high school, Jackman played rugby union and cricket, took part in high jumping and was on the swimming team.
 He enjoys basketball and kayaking.
 He has expressed an interest in football, committing his support to Norwich City F.C.
 In the United States, Jackman supports the Philadelphia Union of Major League Soccer, attending a match at PPL Park in June 2010.

 Jackman supports the Port Adelaide Football Club in the Australian Football League and once gave the team a pep talk prior to a Showdown clash.
-He is also a long-time fan and supporter of the Manly Warringah Sea Eagles, a National Rugby League (NRL) club based in Sydney's Northern Beaches.
+He is also a long-time fan and supporter of the Manly Warringah Sea Eagles, a National Rugby League (NRL) club based on Sydney's Northern Beaches.
 He sang the Australian national anthem at the 1999 NRL Grand Final.

 Jackman also guest starred on 19 September 2011 edition of WWE Monday Night Raw, assisting Zack Ryder in a win over WWE United States Champion Dolph Ziggler by punching the champion in the jaw whilst the referee was not looking.

 Jackman plays the guitar, piano and violin.
 He also does yoga and has been a member of the School of Practical Philosophy since 1992.

 Jackman has been a practitioner of Transcendental Meditation since the age of twenty.
 He said "Nothing has ever opened my eyes like Transcendental Meditation has.
 It makes me calm and happy, and, well, it gives me some peace and quiet in what's a pretty chaotic life!".
 He now helps the David Lynch Foundation to "bring meditation to everyone from PTSD sufferers to inner-city kids".

 Jackman has been the face of several high-profile brands.
 He is a global ambassador for Montblanc.
 He is also the brand ambassador of R. M. Williams since March 2019.